TEWODROS-D12/Doctor_Apointment_app/README.md

 - run php artisan serve
 - npm run dev

+other Documentation  and Flutter source code is located under Master branch 👆

   ### if you need any assistance contact me via Telegram  @tewodros46
   +2519-46 0754 47